- A Spousal Lifetime Access Trust (SLAT) is one of many types of irrevocable trusts utilized for transferring wealth outside of an estate.

 Distributions to the non-donor spouse will be reintroduced into their taxable estate until further expended.
-The appropriate amount to gift to a SLAT should be determined through appropriate budgeting and planning, with the ultimate goal of the SLAT to be to let the trust assets grow outside the estate for future generations.
+The appropriate amount to gift to a SLAT should be determined through careful budgeting and planning, with the ultimate goal of the SLAT being the appreciation of the assets outside the donor’s estate for the benefit of their descendants.
 Upon the death of the non-donor spouse, the trust assets are transferred to the remaining trust beneficiaries (e.g., children or grandchildren), either outright or in further trust.

 Potential benefits of a SLAT

 The current estate tax environment also provides a benefit for those considering SLATs.
-While the exclusion is currently $11.58 million (in 2020) per person, this is scheduled to "sunset" in 2026 or could be changed sooner, so funding a SLAT prior to the exclusion being lowered enables a donor to effectively utilize the current historically high exclusion amount.
+The current estate tax exclusion is $11.7 million (in 2021) per person, but is scheduled to "sunset" in 2026, if it is not changed sooner.
+By funding a SLAT prior to the exclusion being lowered, a donor will be able to utilize the historically high exclusion amount.
 Individuals who take advantage of the increased exclusion in effect until December 31, 2025 will not be adversely impacted after 2025 when the exclusion amount sunsets.
 In other words, there will be no clawback of previously gifted amounts on the individual's estate tax return.3

 Like other irrevocable trusts, a SLAT can be an effective tool for multi-generational planning.
 A SLAT may be designed to benefit the next generation only or be structured as a dynasty trust, which is a long-term trust created to pass wealth from generation to generation without incurring transfer taxes, such as estate and gift taxes or generation skipping transfer tax.4